chloeloveland/obsidian-backup/Computer Science/1033 Data Science/SQL.md

 - Data can be modified using the `UPDATE tableName SET fieldName = value`
 	- We can use WHERE statements with these too
 ## Foreign keys
+- Foreign keys created using the `FOREIGN KEY`